michaelmusty/.dotfiles/README.md

 ### tmux

 These are just generally vi-friendly settings, not much out of the ordinary.
-Note that the configuration presently uses a hard-coded 256-color colorscheme, and uses non-login shells, with an attempt to control the environment to stop shells thinking they have access to an X display.
+Note that the configuration presently uses a hard-coded 256-color color scheme, and uses non-login shells, with an attempt to control the environment to stop shells thinking they have access to an X display.